 Sharing the internet from one portable device to another is convenient and often has its problems on any device in question.
-Be it a Windows computer, iOS devices (iPhone and iPad), or an Android smartphone; you'll unexpectedly run into a glitch while using Mobile Hotspot someday.
-We have detailed resources on fixing mobile hotspots on multiple devices and operating systems.
-In this guide, we'll focus on Android.
+Be it a Windows computer, an iOS device (iPhone and iPad), or an Android smartphone; you’ll unexpectedly run into a glitch while using Mobile Hotspot someday.
+We have detailed resources for fixing mobile hotspots on multiple devices and operating systems.
+In this guide, we’ll focus on the issue of hotspot keeps turning off on Android.

 1. Restart Phone

 It’s common for (some features of) Android devices to act up after running too many apps/processes or staying on for a long period.
 Luckily, simply restarting the device can restore the affected features, apps, or processes back to normalcy.
 Restart your Android smartphone or tablet if the mobile hotspot keeps turning off.
 Hold the power button and hit Restart on the power options.